Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: Abstract

 \section{Abstract}

-Non-orthogonal multiple access (NOMA) assisted semi-grant-free (SGF) transmission has recently received much research attention, which can serve the grant-free (GF) users with the grant-based (GB) users' spectrum.
-In this paper, we first extend the SGF scheme with the best user scheduling (BU-SGF) to a more practical randomly deployed users system.
-Then, a cumulative distribution function (CDF)-based scheduling aided SGF (CS-SGF) scheme is proposed to ensure fair admission probability for all GF users.
-Meanwhile, we analytically demonstrate that, for both BU-SGF and CS-SGF schemes, full diversity orders can be achieved only when the served users' data rate is capped.
-To address this issue, we propose an efficient power control strategy to relax such data rate constraint and further enhance the outage probability.
-In addition, after applying the proposed power control strategy, both schemes' outage performances are analyzed by utilizing stochastic geometry.
-Theoretic and simulation results demonstrate that, with the proposed power control strategy both schemes can achieve full diversity orders in all cases.
+Non-orthogonal multiple access (NOMA) assisted semi-grant-free (SGF) transmission has recently received significant research attention due to its outstanding ability of serving grant-free (GF) users with grant-based (GB) users' spectrum, which {greatly improves} the spectrum efficiency and effectively {relieves} the massive access problem of 5G and beyond networks.
+In this paper, we first study the outage performance of the {greedy} best user scheduling SGF scheme (BU-SGF) by considering the impacts of Rayleigh fading, path loss, and random user locations. {In order to tackle the admission fairness problem of the BU-SGF scheme}, we propose a fair SGF scheme by applying cumulative distribution function (CDF)-based scheduling (CS-SGF), {in which the GF user with the best channel relative to its own statistics will be admitted}.
+Moreover, by employing the theories of order statistics and stochastic geometry, the outage performances of both BU-SGF and CS-SGF schemes are analyzed.
+Theoretical results show that both schemes can achieve full diversity orders {only} when the served users' data rate is capped, which severely {limits} the rate performance of SGF schemes.
+To further address this issue, we propose a distributed power control strategy to relax such data rate constraint, and derive {analytical expressions} of the two schemes' outage performances under this strategy.
+Finally, simulation results validate the fairness performance of the proposed CS-SGF scheme, the effectiveness of the power control strategy, and the accuracy of the theoretical analyses.